mvccdev/mvcc-component-js/README.md

 "A class for building components and custom tags.

+It has many advantages over React.js

+* No build tools are needed
+* No JSX is needed
+* No root element or Fragment is needed
+* Lightweight and faster

 ## Skill Prerequisites

 A basic understanding of the following skills are necessary to use this project.